Free provider legal helpline for international recruitment questions

 • Walking – walking frames, sticks, etc.

-• Beds/Cots – specialised beds and cots, mattresses and sleep aids
+• Beds – specialised beds, mattresses and accessories

 • Seating – standard and specialised chairs and seating